2023 IKF World Korfball Championship

-The 12th IKF World Korfball Championship will be held in 2023 in Chinese Taipei.
-The International Korfball Federation awarded the hosting rights for the tournament to Chinese Taipei on 9 August 2019, ahead of the bids of Czech Republic and the Netherlands.
+The 12th IKF World Korfball Championship was held in Taipei, Taiwan.
+It was the first time in the history of the IKF World Korfball Championship, the final wasn't played between Belgium and the Netherlands.
+The International Korfball Federation awarded the hosting rights for the tournament to Taiwan on 9 August 2019, ahead of the bids of Czech Republic and the Netherlands.
 The Netherlands was awarded the hosting rights for the 2027 IKF World Korfball Championship instead.

 In November 2022, the number of teams participating was increased from 20 to 24.
 The Americas are now allotted 2 spots, Africa 2 spots, Europe 12 spots, and Asia and Oceania 7 spots (in addition to the host country), among which at least one Oceanian country. (with a minimum of 1 for Oceania).
+Malaysia, Philippines, Thailand and Turkey are making their debut in the tournament.

+The tournament also serves as the only qualification event for the 2025 World Games, with eight qualification places available.
+The IKF framework aims at having 4 continents representing Korfball at the TWG 2025 out of the five continents represented in the 2023 IKF World Korfball Championship – Africa, Americas, Asia, Europe, Oceania.
+To make this happen, participants from 4 continents should finish in the top-11 at the 2023 IKF World Korfball Championship.
+To determine the teams qualifying, IKF set out a series of rules: